 Serving as an initial point of contact for technical questions related to the Deliverable.

-Members should be aware of points3 above and should provide their input in a manner that facilitates its incorporation into the CSD.
+Members should be aware of point 3, above, and should provide their input in a manner that facilitates its incorporation into the CSD.

 Role of the secretariat